medusajs/medusa/docs/content/advanced/backend/feature-flags/toggle.md

 ### Note About Precedence

-The environment variable’s value has higher precedence over the server settings.
-So, if you use both these methods on your server, the value of the environment variable will be used.
+The environment variable’s value has higher precedence over the backend settings.
+So, if you use both these methods on your backend, the value of the environment variable will be used.

-For example, if the value of the environment variable is set to `false`, but the value of the feature flag in the server settings is set to `true`, the feature flag will take the value of the environment variable and will be disabled.
+For example, if the value of the environment variable is set to `false`, but the value of the feature flag in the backend settings is set to `true`, the feature flag will take the value of the environment variable and will be disabled.

 ### Running Migrations